 Karen Skvarla Fund for Young Professionals

 The purpose of the Karen Skvarla Fund is to provide grants enabling young dressage professionals to pursue a variety of training or educational opportunities.
-Grant applicants should be in the beginning stages of their dressage careers as instructors and/or trainers.
-The Karen Skvarla Fund especially looks for applicants who are eager to grow and improve and who are fair and respectful to both students and horses.
+Grant applicants should be in the beginning stages of their dressage careers as instructors/trainers.
+The Karen Skvarla Fund especially looks for applicants who are eager to grow and improves, share their knowledge with their students, and are fair and respectful to their horses.
+The ideal candidate will have demonstrated a strong work ethic, sportsmanship, and contributed to their local equestrian community.

-One annual grant of $1,000 will be available at this time.
-Complete applications are due on or before February 15th of each year.
+Two $1,500 grants will be awarded each year.
+Completed applications are due on or before February 15th.
 A Selection Committee will review applications and announce a decision no later than April 15th.
 Therefore, applicants should apply for training/educational events that fall after April 15th of the year in which they apply.

 - Applicant must be a U.S. Citizen or Permanent Resident.